Dr. Munson’s Performing Arts Competition

 Contest Rules and Entry Criteria

 We are pleased to announce that President Munson is sponsoring a Performing Arts Competition as part of Imagine RIT 2018.
-The contest is open to all current RIT students (undergraduate or graduate level) who enjoy dance, music and drama.
+The contest is open to all current RIT students (undergraduate or graduate level) who enjoy enjoy dance, music, drama, comedy, juggling, and more - pretty much any talent that can be displayed on stage.
 Students may participate as an individual, ensemble or group.
 Following are the rules and regulations for the contest.

 There is no fee to register.